Apply

 Excellence Awards

-The Faculty of Graduate Studies and Research is pleased to celebrate graduate students’ accomplishments and their contributions to creating a better society through their research, service and teaching.
+The Faculty of Graduate Studies and Research is pleased to celebrate faculty and graduate students’ accomplishments and their contributions to creating a better society through their research, service and teaching.

-The 2025 Call for Nominations for the FGSR Awards for Graduate Teaching Assistant Award, Graduate Student Excellence Award (Innovation and Research) and Community Engagement Award runs July 1 - August 31, 2025.
+The Call for Nominations for the FGSR Awards for Graduate Teaching Assistant Award, Graduate Innovation and Research Award and Graduate Community Engagement Award runs July 1 - August 31 each year.
 Please note: Students cannot nominate themselves for these awards.

 To recognize graduate students in any discipline who received a GTA from FGSR and conducted exemplary work in providing teaching assistance for graduate and/or undergraduate classes.